Back to glossary

 Why reach matters

 Reach is the cleanest top-of-funnel metric: how many actual people did this post put in front of?
 It strips out the inflation that impressions create when the same loyal followers see your post multiple times.
-For brand awareness goals, reach is the number you optimize.
+For brand awareness goals, reach is the number you focus on.

 Where reach gets tricky